• Induction Chromatique Caribeña Series

 n.
 1923, Caracas, Venezuela | m.
 2019, Paris, France.

-Carlos Cruz-Diez was a pioneering French-Venezuelan artist whose groundbreaking contributions to kinetic art and Op Art left an indelible mark on the contemporary art world.
-His work is defined by the exploration of color as a dynamic and ever-changing element.
+Carlos Cruz-Diez was a pioneering Franco-Venezuelan artist whose groundbreaking contributions to kinetic art and Op Art left an indelible mark on the contemporary art world.
+His work is defined by the exploration of color as a dynamic and constantly changing element.

-Drawing inspiration from scientific principles, Cruz-Diez’s art has blurred the boundaries between perception and reality, engaging viewers in a sensory experience that challenges their preconceptions of color and space, regardless of their age or background.
-His work spans a wide range of mediums, including paintings, sculptures, installations, and public artworks, all characterized by a relentless pursuit of the inherent power of color to shape human perception.
+Inspired by scientific principles, Cruz-Diez's art has blurred the boundaries between perception and reality, engaging viewers in a sensory experience that challenges their preconceptions of color and space, regardless of age or background.
+His work encompasses a wide range of media, including paintings, sculptures, installations, and public artworks, all characterized by the relentless pursuit of the inherent power of color to shape human perception.

-Cruz-Diez pushed the boundaries of art and color theory, leaving a lasting legacy that continues to captivate audiences and influence contemporary artists.
-His commitment to exploring color as a dynamic force forever altered the course of contemporary art, positioning him as one of the greatest postwar artists in Latin America.
+Cruz-Diez transcended the boundaries of art and color theory, leaving a lasting legacy that continues to captivate audiences and influence contemporary artists.
+His commitment to exploring color as a dynamic force forever altered the course of contemporary art, positioning him as one of the greatest postwar Latin American artists.

-Throughout his career, Cruz-Diez has exhibited his work worldwide.
-His works are included in the collections of prestigious museums and public collections, including the Museum of Modern Art (MoMA), New York; Tate Modern, London; Musée d'Art Moderne de la Ville de Paris; Centre Pompidou, Paris; Museum of Fine Arts, Houston; Wallraf-Richartz Museum, Cologne; Geffen Contemporary, Museum of Contemporary Art (MOCA), Los Angeles; and Louisiana Museum of Modern Art, Humlebæk, among others.
+Throughout his career, Cruz-Diez exhibited worldwide.
+His works belong to the collections of prestigious museums and public collections, including the Museum of Modern Art (MoMA), New York; Tate Modern, London; Musée d'Art Moderne de la Ville de Paris; Centre Pompidou, Paris; Museum of Fine Arts, Houston; Wallraf-Richartz Museum, Cologne; Geffen Contemporary, Museum of Contemporary Art (MOCA), Los Angeles; and Louisiana Museum of Modern Art, Humlebæk, among others.

 Representative galleries